-Through the years, this love of cooking has morphed into a love of entertaining—which for me is as simple as having another couple over for dinner and eating in the kitchen.
+Through the years, my love of cooking has morphed into a love of entertaining—which for me is as simple as having another couple over for dinner and eating in the kitchen.
 The interesting thing about loving food and cooking is seeing how it connects people.
 And for me, this love of food takes many different forms, from cooking sites to cookbooks to TV shows to restaurant menus.
 I find myself taking pictures of outstanding tablescapes and gorgeous plates of food.
 So this small obsession that has been with me since I was in grade school has certainly evolved.
 The benefit of cooking and entertaining has another aspect for me: it’s my therapy.
 It's soothing, distracting, stress relieving, an outlet for creative expression.
 Cooking is my way to show love and bring family and friends together.

 MAKES ONE PITCHER